This post contains affiliate links. Please see our disclosure policy.

 In many cultures, it’s traditional to eat black-eyed peas on New Year’s Day for good luck and prosperity.
 And for good reason!
 Black-eyed peas are packed with protein, fiber, and vitamins, making them a nutritious and filling addition to any meal.

-Our Hearty 3 Bean Soup is a delicious and nutritious way to celebrate the start of a new year.
-With the added protein and fiber of cannellini beans and black beans, this soup is a powerhouse of nutrition that will keep you full and energized throughout the day.
+- High Protein and Fiber: With the added protein and fiber of cannellini beans and black beans, this soup is a powerhouse of nutrition that will keep you full and energized throughout the day.

 We consider them a COMPLEX CARBOHYDRATE here at CFC.